workflow

 type Transition struct {

-To string // target task URL (or workflow.END)
+To string // target task name (or workflow.END)

 When string // boolean expression evaluated against state